Vision | - I believe reliability is the most important part of any product.

 |

-Why Backend | - Alignment with Goals: Working in backend development aligns with my vision and career goals.
+Why Freelance | - The projects matched my vision and career goals.

 |